COVID-19 and the Occupational Health and Safety Act

 The Occupational Health and Safety Act provides a worker with the right to refuse work that they believe is unsafe.

-If you refuse work that is unsafe, you must promptly report the circumstances to your employer or supervisor.
+If you refuse work that you believe is unsafe, you must promptly report the circumstances to your employer or supervisor.

 Certain occupations have a limited right to refuse work if the danger in question is a normal part of the job or if the refusal would endanger the life, health or safety of another person.